HoussamEzzin/chatbot/README.md

 - Add some styling to templates.
 - Finish the sentiment analysis integration proprely.
+- Finish sentiment analysis for twitter videos.
-- Add sentiment analysis for youtube videos and twitter tweets vie their URL.
+- Add sentiment analysis for twitter tweets via their URL.
+- Add sentiment analysis for reddit posts via their URL.
 - Add to do list with Sakuuragi that takes user input and transform it into tasks.
+- Integrate random quote machine.
+- Add score for the user.
+-